WICG/web-app-launch/launch_handler.md

 `{"route_to": "auto", "navigate_existing_client": "always"}`.

 `route_to`:
-- `new_-_client`: A new browsing context is created in a web app window to load the launch's target URL.
+- `new_client`: A new browsing context is created in a web app window to load the launch's target URL.
 - `existing_client`: The most recently interacted with browsing context in a web app window for the app being launched is chosen to handle the launch.
 How the